apache/trafficcontrol/docs/source/api/origins.rst

 Request Structure
 -----------------
-:cachegroupId:      An optional, integral, unique identifier that identifies a Cache Group to which the new origin shall belong
+:cachegroupId:      An optional, integral, unique identifier that identifies a :term:`Cache Group` to which the new origin shall belong
 :coordinateID:      An optional, integral, unique identifier of a coordinate pair that shall define the origin's geographic location
 :deliveryServiceId: The integral, unique identifier of the Delivery Service to which the new origin shall belong
 :fqdn:              The Fully Qualified Domain Name (FQDN) of the origin